Diflucan (Fluconazole)

 Frequently Asked Questions

-Yes, it doesn’t matter if you take Diflucan before or after food.
-Take it at the same time each day for best results.
+It does not matter if you take Diflucan before or after food.

 Important Disclaimer